 - Firmly press back toward your chest and hold for 5-10 seconds.

 - Rotate the fingers 180 degrees (to 12 and 6 on a clock) and repeat the hold.
 Your nipple should stand out more than before.

 - Latch your baby as quickly and deeply as possible because this is only a temporary movement of water.

 4) Manage the inflammation.

 Breast inflammation can put pressure on your milk ducts.
 Unfortunately, this added pressure can trap your milk and lead to more pressure and hardening.
-With this in mind, adding heat can help your overall milk flow.
+Adding heat can help your overall milk flow.
 Try one of the following:

-- Wrapping a warm (not hot) washcloth around your breast for a few minutes before latching.
+- Wrap a warm (not hot) washcloth around your breast for a few minutes before latching.

-- Adding warm water over your breasts (as in the shower or in a basin/bath) while gently massaging down the breast with flat palms.
+- Add warm water over your breasts (as in the shower or in a basin/bath) while gently massaging down the breast with flat palms.